iampearlep/iampearlep/README.md

 ## 🙋 About Me

-- 🔭 I’m currently working on **projects with html, css and javascript**
+- 🔭 I’m currently working on **projects with React and TailwindCss**

 - 🌱 I’m currently learning more of **Javascript, React, RestAPI and TailwindCss**